This previously published story has been updated to include Lightyear.

 2. Toy Story (1995)

-Twenty years after Toy Story’s release, some of Randy Newman’s songs come across as creaky, and the once-cutting-edge animation looks rudimentary.
+More than 25 years after Toy Story’s release, some of Randy Newman’s songs come across as creaky, and the once cutting-edge animation looks rudimentary.
 Otherwise, though, the best comedy of the 1990s remains perfect.
 Pixar’s first feature is still the template for every great movie the studio has made since: earned emotions; ripping action sequences; dead-on insights into human nature; and lots of giddy, witty, silly laughs.
 Toy Story is so funny because deep down, it’s actually a very melancholy film.
 Woody and Buzz’s battle for Andy’s love speaks to everyone’s fear of being replaced, as well as our shared recognition that the innocence of childhood cannot last.
 As for the voice cast, they’re impeccable: Tim Allen was never better, and even though Tom Hanks has won two Oscars, it is very likely (and completely appropriate) that Woody will be the role that immortalizes him.

 1. WALL-E (2008)

 We went back-and-forth on the top two here, but we ultimately had to go with this one, the most original and ambitious of all the Pixar movies.
 The first half-hour, which basically tells the story of the destruction of the planet and the devolution of the human race without a single line of dialogue, is total perfection: It’s almost Kubrickian in its attention to detail and perspective, though it never feels cold or ungenerous.
 Then we get to know WALL-E himself and realize that he sees humanity for so much more than it has become, and what it can become again.
 WALL-E is an unprecedented achievement, the absolute pinnacle of what Pixar can do.
 And not for nothing, WALL-E also happens to feature Pixar’s greatest love story.
 They’ve never been better.
 This is our pick.